asarejohn001/MicrosoftEntra_AzureAD/README.md

 # Managing User Accounts with PowerShell

 ## UserAccountProvisioning
-The [text] (UserAccountProvision.ps1) will create multiple user accounts in your Microsft Entra.
+The [text](UserAccountProvision.ps1) will create multiple user accounts in your Microsft Entra.
 Here are the things it will do:
 1. Create user account in Office 365 tenant using account properties from a csv
 2. Edit the account's properties to match the info from the csv